 If you’re buying a house you’ll want to know when to apply for a mortgage.
 By starting the mortgage process as early as possible you’ll know your budget and be in a stronger position with sellers – so you’ll reduce the risk of losing your dream property.
 Read on for what to do and when.

-When it comes to when to apply for a mortgage, the best advice is to start the process before you even start seriously looking for somewhere to buy.
-If you’re looking at properties before starting the mortgage process, you’ve left it too late.
+When it comes to when to apply for a mortgage, it’s advisable to start the process before you even start seriously looking for somewhere to buy.

-There are a number of reasons to begin the mortgage process before you start viewing properties or putting in an offer:
+There are a number of reasons why it’s a good idea to begin the mortgage process before you start viewing properties or putting in an offer:

 To maximise your chances of your mortgage being accepted and your house purchase being successful there is important work to do in the months before you apply for a mortgage.